jjdblast/ml-1/nn_theano/README.md

          )

 '''
-Since it's all based on theano, you should pack your data into tehano.shared variables before using them.
+Since it's all based on theano, you should pack your data into theano.shared variables before using them.
 '''
 # pack data into theano objects
 raw_x = np.random.rand(50, 100)